AyseErdanisman/DatasetGenerator/README.md

 # DatasetGenerator
  It helps to create dataset by capturing frames from video.

- <b> -> </b> Add the video you want to frame in the same directory as main.py <br>
+    -> Add the video you want to frame in the same directory as main.py <br>
     -> When you run the main.py file, a data folder is created and the .jpg files are saved there.